Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 19

 Suppose an individual's consumption of Red Bull and coffee is in equilibrium: MUREDBULLPREDBULL=MUCOFFEEPCOFFEEMUREDBULLPREDBULL=MUCOFFEEPCOFFEE Now Suppose that the price of coffee of declines.
 Which of the following could bring the consumption back to an equilibrium point based on the tenets of utility maximization?

-A. An increase in the consumption of coffee will reduce the marginal utility of coffee, which will equate the two marginal utility to price ratios.
+A. An increase in the consumption of Red Bull will decrease the marginal utility of Red Bull, which will equate the two marginal utility to price ratios.

 B. A decrease in the consumption of coffee will increase the marginal utility of coffee, which will equate the two marginal utility to price ratios.